 Re-Engage in practices that make you feel truly joyful!
 This can be cooking, exercising, writing, connecting with friends, etc. Be intentional and make time for this!
 Your heart needs it.
 When we fill our emotional cups we only have more to give others.

 Begin and end your day with a gratitude or forgiveness mantra.
 This can be an opportunity for prayer or meditation; whatever helps to realign you with what really matters.
 (This link has some great forgiveness and gratitude meditations: jackkornfield.com) Do this for five to ten minutes every morning and watch and see how these small shifts transform your day, and over time, your life!

 These practices are more than techniques or tactics, they are a way of being and knowing the world around us.
 When we are able to make this constant commitment to live in gratitude, we begin to radiate something magnificent.
 Call it positive energy, call it calmness, call it what you like- but gratitude and forgiveness are at the center of this contagious energy.
 I leave you with these words:

 “In our hardships, we discover the courage not to succumb, not to retreat, not to strike out in fear and anger.
 And by resting in a non-contentious heart we become a lamp, a medicine, a strong presence; we become the healing the world so dearly needs”. –Jack Kornfield

-If you're struggling letting go of the past and forgiveness, contact Alex Gard, LMFT located within the beautiful Bayview Therapeutic Services offices to schedule a session at 954.391.5305.
+If you're struggling to let go of the past and forgiveness, contact Alex Gard, LMFT located within the beautiful Bayview Therapeutic Services offices to schedule a session at 954.391.5305.
 Alex provides individual counseling for adults and teen counseling in Fort Lauderdale, Florida.